-Finding the perfect coffee machine for your particular needs can be like finding a needle in a haystack, there are such a huge number of options!
+Finding the perfect coffee machine for your particular requires can be like finding a needle in a haystack, there are such a huge number of options!

-If you’re on the hunt for your wonderful coffee makeking equipment, if you’re not already finding yourself overwhelmed and confused, that probably means you’ve only truly started looking, so just be prepared.
+If you’re on the hunt for your wonderful coffee makeking equipment, if you’re not already finding yourself overwhelmed and confused, that probably indicates you’ve only just started looking, so actually be prepared.
 It’s probably not as straightforward as you thought it was going to be.

-But fear not, I’ve broken everything down into an easy to know guide so that anyone can really read this guide and easily identify the best coffee makeking device for their budget and lifestyle.
+But fear not, I’ve broken everything down into an easy to learn guide so that anyone can simply read this guide and easily identify the perfect coffee makeking tool for their budget and lifestyle.

 Before I get into the different options, let’s first address the question: